JMOrbegoso/NeoVim-Configuration/README.md

 just create a **.vimspector.json** file using the available templates for that and customize it according the project properties.

+#### Default C++ .vimspector.json file

+In the case of C++ projects, you can use a default vimspector.json file, to use it, just copy the file `src/vimspector/vimspector.cpp.json` to `~/.config/nvim/plugged/vimspector/configurations/linux/cpp/`.

 ### C++ debug requirements

 Before debug any C++ project, first install **gdb**: